petersen-lab/petersen-lab-book/protocols/Spikesorting Instructions.md

   - [Merge clusters](protocols-spikesorting-merge)
 - Step 4: [Mark multiunit activity (MUAs)](protocols-spikesorting-muas)

 Once you set up your Phy interface and are ready to start spikesorting, you would typically go through the spikesorting data twice in two major phases.
-During the first phase you would mark noise clusters, mark obvious 'good' clusters or units, and consider clusters for splitting.
-After splitting, some clusters could yield 'good' and noise subclusters which should also be marked.
-During the second phase you would go through your 'good' units comparing them to other 'good' units and unclassified clusters and consider whether they should be merged.
+During the first phase you would mark noise clusters, mark obvious 'good' clusters or units, and mark any clusters that you are not sure of as 'good' also.
+In the second sift though the data you should examine clusters marked as 'good' for splitting.
+You should also compare these clusters to other 'good' and 'unsorted' clusters in the SimilarityView window for potential mergers.
 Finally, you would mark the remaining unclassified clusters as MUAs.

 ```{danger} Do not lose your work!
 Save your spikesorting progress periodically often.
 Phy may crash unexpectedly and all unsaved work would be lost.
 There is no autosave functionality in Phy.
 The shortcut for saving is ```Ctrl+s```.